RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 {% include figure.html path="assets/img/Monkeys/shakespeare_data.jpg"%}

 <div class="caption">
-    Probability of word length in "The Complete Works of William Shakespeare"
+    <em>Probability of word length in "The Complete Works of William Shakespeare".</em>
 </div>

 Calculating the entropy requires us to define a probability distribution that a word of a particular length would be found in the file: